 By default, Chrome installs Adobe Flash Player in the background or the first time that a user encounters Flash content, and Chrome will continue to update Flash Player via the Chrome Component Updater.

 For most organizations, we recommend you use the default settings.
 However, some IT admins may want to manage their users’ Flash experience.
-See below for how the changes starting with Chrome version 55 and later affect your organization.

 Flash deployment recommendations for IT admins